 “The Special One” Jose Mourinho ended his three-year managerial career at Real Madrid with the second-highest win record (71.9%) after Carlo Ancelotti (74.8%).

 However, the Champions League trophy and multiple La Liga titles eluded him.
-Mourinho coached during a side that’s often considered one of the best in history.
+Mourinho coached during a Barcelona side that’s often considered one of the best in history.
 Still, his team won 84% (32 of 38 matches played) during the title-winning 2011/12 season.
-Mourinho also led Madrid to a Supercopa de Espana and Copa del Rey triumph.
+Mourinho also led Madrid to a Supercopa de Espana and triumph.
 The Portuguese boss exited the club following the 2013 Copa del Rey final loss to Atletico Madrid.

 Jose Villalonga (1954 – 1957)